 Because the Quantum is meant to be worn over the Fleece 5.0 or other layering garments, it is generously sized and quite comfortable.
 When worn on its own, it makes an ideal windbreaker, without a lot of bulk and without being too heavy.
 This is the jacket I grab when I am headed to the ranch, where winds can reach 30 – 40 miles per hour on any given day.

 The Fleece 5.0 is one of the most comfortable I have ever owned, and as much as I liked the SeV 4.0 Fleece, I believe that this one is even better.
-To start, I just like the shape of this one so much more; it has a longer tail and there are no loops sewn onto the sleeves.
-There are newly refined connectors and cabling systems sewn into the jacket’s interior, and even though nylon is used for the interior pocket system, anything that is going to touch skin is covered in soft polarfleece.
+To start, I like the shape of this one so much more; it has a longer tail, and there are no loops sewn onto the sleeves.
+There are newly refined connectors and cabling systems sewn into the jacket’s interior.
+Even though nylon is used for the interior pocket system, anything that will touch the skin is covered in soft polar fleece.
 Simply put, this jacket is snuggly.

 …and once again, exterior branding is minimal and very tastefully done.

-For some reason, the fact that the sleeve openings are not adjustable and they are missing the old inner 4.0 system fastening loops greatly pleases me; this jacket is streamlined, fashionable, and very, very comfortable.
+The sleeve openings are not adjustable, and they are missing the old inner 4.0 system fastening loops; this greatly pleases me.
+The jacket is streamlined, fashionable, and very, very comfortable.

 Both the Fleece 5.0 and the Quantum are available in XS, S, M, L, XL, XXL, and XXXL; unless you are an abnormally petite woman or an abnormally large man, you should easily fit into one.

-I really like how the back of the fleece is a bit longer than the front; that extra little bit of coverage when bending over is nice!
+I really like how the fleece’s back is a bit longer than the front; that extra little bit of coverage when bending over is nice!